Sunday, May 28, 2006

 I have seen some discussion in the forums about what quality means in coffee.
 The obvious first answer is cup quality.
 There are plenty of roasters and shop owners who will stomp their feet and declare that cup quality should be the only consideration when looking at coffee.
 Some people don't give a damn what process resulted in the excellent coffee they recieve; they just care about excellent, cup-quality coffee.

 I see this 'cup only' mentality as reactionary.
 These folks are riding the pendulum swing all the way to the other side.
 'Cup quality by any means necessary' is as short-sighted as 'production volume by any means necessary'.
 Neither of these views is sustainable.
-Are you willing to have a great cup at
+Are you willing to have a great cup at any cost?
+I am not.

 To me, quality in coffee must consider all of the elements that come together to create a harmony of quality: whole quality.
 For a coffee to have 'whole quality', the processes themselves must be of the highest quality- agronomic, milling, storage, economic, social, environmental, shipping, roasting, grinding, brewing.
 It's easy to just focus on the tangible processes, but what about the processes that are more difficult to quantify (or market)?
 A coffee is more than a material good isn't it?